Allergic rhinitis is an allergic reaction of the lining of the nose to particles in the air.

 Allergic Rhinitis Symptoms include:

 - stuffy nose

 - frequent headaches

 How is it diagnosed?

 The first step is to try to avoid contact with the things you are allergic to.
 For example, in house dust mite allergy (the commonest), soft toys may need to be put away.
-Changing and washing bed sheets and pillow cases weekly in hot water will also reduce the amount of dust mites
+Changing and washing bed sheets and pillowcases weekly in hot water will also reduce the number of dust mites

-Steroid nasal sprays are every effective and only act locally in the nose and are not absorbed into the body so they are safe for long term use.
+Steroid nasal sprays are very effective and only act locally in the nose and are not absorbed into the body so they are safe for long term use.

-If your symptoms are severe in spite of medicines, you may benefit from a RFIT or sublingual immunotherapy (SLIT).
-Surgical procedure of radiofrequency reduction of the inferior turbinates (RFIT) is very effective for nasal obstruction.
+If your symptoms are severe in spite of medicines, you may benefit from an RFIT or sublingual immunotherapy (SLIT).
+The surgical procedure of radiofrequency reduction of the inferior turbinates (RFIT) is very effective for nasal obstruction.
 This can be done under LA in the clinic and takes only a few minutes.